Jthora/TacticalIntelDashboard/README.md

     ```sh
     sudo apt install git -y
     ```
-    This command will install Git on your system.
+    Install Git on your system.

 3. **Install Node.js and npm**:
     ```sh
     sudo apt install nodejs npm -y
     ```
-    This command will install Node.js and npm on your system.
+    Install Node.js and npm on your system.

 4. **Verify the installations**:
     ```sh